StealthBadger747/KubeNodeSmith/README.md

 ## Contributing & roadmap

-I keep the future wish-list in `TODO.md`: CRDs, better scheduling heuristics, more providers, observability, all the good stuff.
+I keep the future wish-list in `TODO.md`: better scheduling heuristics, more providers, observability, all the good stuff.
 If you open a PR, note how you tested it and what assumptions you made about your infrastructure.

 ---